spliit-app/spliit/README.md

 The project is open to contributions.
 Feel free to open an issue or even a pull-request!

+If you want to contribute financially and help us keep the application free and without ads, you can also [make a small one-time donation](https://donate.stripe.com/28o3eh96G7hH8k89Ba) ❤️.

 ## Run locally

 1. Clone the repository (or fork it if you intend to contribute)